tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 To use this template, we need to reconfigure the `index()` view that we created earlier.
 Instead of dispatching a simple response, we will change the view to dispatch our template.

 In `rango/views.py`, check to see if the following `import` statement exists at the top of the file.
+Django should have added it for you when you created the Rango app.
 If it is not present, add it.

 {lang="python",linenos=off}
 	from django.shortcuts import render